Myopia, also known as nearsightedness or shortsightedness, causes distant objects to appear blurry or out of focus.

 How is myopia treated?

-Children with myopia have several options available to regain clear distance vision.
-They include:
+Children with myopia have several options available to regain clear distance vision, including:

 - Contact lenses.
 Contact lenses provide clear vision at all distances, with a wider field of view, as compared to eyeglasses.
 Many children prefer to wear contacts when playing sports or attending social events.
 However, contact lenses are placed directly on the eyes, and therefore require proper hygiene to maintain eye health.